 Teaching language: NO

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 First time: Study year 2013-2014

 The course consist of three parts: 1.
-Business cycle analysis and stabilization policy.
-2. Economic growth.
-3. Current topics, e.g.financial crises, the liquidity trap and crisis in the Euro zone.
+Business cycle analysis and stabilization policy 2.
+Economic growth 3.
+Topics of special current interest, e.g. inflation targeting, the zero lower bound on the interest rate, and the Eurozone crisis.

 Reduction of credits:

 ECN220 - 5 stp

 Type of course: